 Web design is forever evolving, but there are new ways of working that rise to the service that help web designers make a site that is more interactive, as well as aesthetically pleasing to the viewer.
-According to Internet Creation who are one of the leading web design agencies in Edinburgh.
+According to Internet Creation who are one of the leading web design agencies in Fife.
 The following web design trends are sure to make an impact in 2018, both the web design and marketing in general.

 More Doses of Bright Colour